- Auto Insurance Quotes Canada

 Public insurance vs. Private Insurance in Canada

 Provinces such as Manitoba, British Colombia, and Saskatchewan run their car insurance administration and regulation, while the rest of the provinces are strictly privately run, and some like Quebec with a hybrid system.
 Government insurance is usually tied into the motor vehicle registration program of that Province.
 Obtaining car Insurance in government-run auto insurance programs is inclusive with license plate renewals.
-However, supplemental vehicle insurance can still be purchased through the private insurance market.
+However, supplemental vehicle insurance can still be purchased through the private market.

 Tort based vs no-fault auto insurance systems in Canada